axelluguercio/nodejs_rest_api/README.md

 This rest api uses nodejs/express.

-It uses Docker + docker-compose for local execution, Terraform to provision cloud resources and Github Actions for CI/CD.
+It uses Docker + docker-compose for local execution, Terraform to automate the provisioning of cloud resources and Github Actions workflow to automating the test, build and deployment to a GKE cluster taking care of different environment (production|staging).

 ### Local Setup
 ---

-run
+run api local to test with docker-compose with:

 ```
 make run-local